euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

    }

 The pyMIC module automatically marshals and unmarshals data that is passed to the offloaded code.
-Kernel functions can receive any number of formal parameters, but their signature have to match the actual arguments of the ``invoke`` method in the host code.
+Kernel functions can receive any number of formal parameters, but their signature has to match the actual arguments of the ``invoke`` method in the host code.
 The types of the formal parameters are pointers to the C/C++ equivalent of a Python scalar type (on Linux*: ``int64_t``, ``double``, and ``double complex``).
-The pointers reference the buffer area that is maintained by pyMIC to keep offloaded data on the coprocessor, so that a kernel can simply access the arguments without calling any additonal runtime functions or worrying about data transfers.
+The pointers reference the buffer area that is maintained by pyMIC to keep offloaded data on the coprocessor, so that a kernel can simply access the arguments without calling any additional runtime functions or worrying about data transfers.
 However, it is the kernel code's responsibility to access the pointers appropriately and to avoid data corruption when accessing scalar or array data.

 In the above ``dgemm`` example, the kernel expects the matrices as pointers to data of type ``double``, the matrix sizes as scalar arguments of type ``int64_t``, and ``alpha`` and ``beta`` also as pointers to ``double``.
-To keep the example simple and to get optimal performance, the kernel then invokes the ``dgemm`` implementation of the |Intel(R)| Math Kernel Library (MKL).
+To keep the example simple and to obtain optimal performance, the kernel then invokes the ``dgemm`` implementation of the |Intel(R)| Math Kernel Library (MKL).

 Optimizing Data Transfers
 `````````````````````````